ColourRise Evidence Base – Consolidated References

 4. Occupational Therapy & Cognitive / Motor Skills

-Art and colouring support fine motor skills, cognitive engagement, planning, and sequencing.
+Art and colouring support fine motor skills, cognitive engagement, planning and sequencing.

 References: